Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/creating-content.md

 ## Content Creation Overview

-At KCN Seniors, we have two main types of content, each with its own creation method:
+There are two main types of content, each with its own creation method:

-### Content Types at KCN Seniors
+### Content Types

 #### 📝 Blog Posts (Dynamic Content)
 - **Purpose**: News, updates, community stories, volunteer spotlights